OliverGrace/Emby_Helper/README.md

 - Create a new user
 - Delete a user
 - Clear a user's password
-- get user's id from username
+- Get user's id from username
-- setup normal config and policies for the new user
+- Setup normal config and policies for the new user

 ## Usage:
 - Create a config.json file in the same directory as this script.